Are You Overwhelmed with Stress & Anxiety!

 Strategies to Reduce Stress & Anxiety

 - Detach from Fear-Based Thinking that can create stress and anxiety.
 Through meditation and mindfulness, you become an observer, instead of a participant of your thoughts.
-Notice them with gentle detachment or attaching meaning to them.
+Notice them with gentle detachment or refrain from attaching meaning to them.
 Just because you think it, doesn’t make it so.

 - Pause- Worry can create stress.
 When overcome by worry (fear in disguise), pause, breathe deeply, count to 10, and consciously turn every care over to God.

 - Spend Time in Silence and Nature- Take time throughout your week to dwell in silence or spend time in nature.
-Both of these practices help to balance the body and supports our parasympathetic nervous system that activates a relaxation response in the body
+Both of these practices help to balance the body and supports our parasympathetic nervous system that activates a relaxation response in the body.

 - Take a Mindfulness Break- Take 5 Minutes with God Meditation breaks at scheduled times during your day.
 You can even schedule these in your phone.
 Mini-breaks of mindfulness can help to reset your thinking and put your focus back on God and the present moment.